Majors: General Music or Music with an emphasis in Organ, Piano, or Voice

 Wesleyan College has been an accredited member institution of the National Association of Schools of Music (NASM) since 1937.
 NASM is the national accrediting agency for higher education in music and establishes national standards for educational quality and institutional integrity.

-With a rich heritage of excellence in the fine arts, the Music Department provides multi-faceted and extensive opportunities for participation in music for students as well as the entire community.
+With a rich heritage of excellence in the fine arts, the Music Department provides multi-faceted and extensive musical opportunities and experiences for students as well as the entire community.

 The Department of Music offers a Bachelor of Arts degree in Music.
 Available areas are: